Jan. 6 committee faces unprecedented choice of whether to call Republican lawmakers to testify

 “I don’t recall a case where members of Congress were subpoenaed to an oversight hearing,” said Stanley Brand, an expert on congressional ethics investigations and the former House counsel from 1976 to 1983.

-House Minority Leader Kevin McCarthy (R-Calif.) and Rep. Jim Jordan (R-Ohio) have been the recent subject of questions about what members could be called to appear before the select committee.
+House Minority Leader Kevin McCarthy (R-Calif.) and Rep. Jim Jordan (R-Ohio) have been the recent subject of questions about which members could be called to appear before the select committee.

 Earlier this year, Rep. Jaime Herrera Beutler (R-Wash.) described what McCarthy told her about a phone call he had with Trump on Jan.
-6 where he asked the president to help calm his supporters who had broken into the Capitol.
+6 in which he asked the president to help calm his supporters who had broken in to the Capitol.

 “When McCarthy finally reached the president on January 6 and asked him to publicly and forcefully call off the riot, the president initially repeated the falsehood that it was antifa that had breached the Capitol,” Herrera Beutler said in a statement in February, referring a to a loosely knit group of far-left activists.
 “McCarthy refuted that and told the president that these were Trump supporters.
 That’s when, according to McCarthy, the president said: ‘Well, Kevin, I guess these people are more upset about the election than you are.’ ”

 Jordan for months has seemed to indicate that he spoke to Trump that day, but would obfuscate when asked specifically if he talked to him on Jan.
 6, saying he spoke to the former president all the time.
-But this week he confirmed to a local television reporter that he did talk to Trump while not revealing the contents of their discussion or what time the phone call occurred.
+But this week he confirmed to a local television reporter that he did talk to Trump while not revealing the content of their discussion or what time the phone call occurred.

 “I spoke with him that day, after?”
 Jordan said during an interview with Spectrum News, in which he was asked to clarify previous comments.
 “I think after.
 I don’t know if I spoke with him in the morning or not.
 I just don’t know. … I don’t know when those conversations happened.”

 House Speaker Nancy Pelosi (D-Calif.) recently rejected Jordan and one other of the five members McCarthy proposed to represent the minority side on the select committee, prompting GOP leaders to boycott the panel.
-Jordan’s contacts with Trump were among the reasons Democrats cited for keeping him off the select committee, where the only Republican representation is Reps.
+Jordan’s contacts with Trump were among the reasons Democrats cited for keeping him off the select committee, for which the only Republican representation is Reps.
 Liz Cheney (Wyo.) and Adam Kinzinger (Ill.), both appointed by Pelosi.

 Cheney has said both McCarthy and Jordan could be called as witnesses.